symfony/symfony-docs/reference/constraints/DisableAutoMapping.rst

 DisableAutoMapping
 ==================

-This constraint allows to disable Doctrine's ``auto_mapping`` on a class or a property.
-You can read more about it
-:ref:`here <doctrine_auto-mapping>`.
-Automapping allows to determine
-validation rules based on Doctrine's annotations and attributes.
+This constraint allows to disable :ref:`Doctrine's auto mapping <doctrine_auto-mapping>` on a class or a property.
+Automapping allows to determine validation rules based on Doctrine's annotations and attributes.
 You may use this constraint when automapping is globally enabled, but you still want to disable this feature for a class or a property specifically.

 ==========  ===================================================================
 Applies to  :ref:`property or method <validation-property-target>`